 William Lane Craig is a contemporary theologian and towering philosopher, together with Ravi Zacharias, one of the foremost Christian Apologists in the West.
 I came across his website Reasonable Faith in my university years, when I was searching for the truth.
 He has debated the biggest proponents of Atheism such as Sam Harris, Lawrence Krauss and Antony Flew (who later denounced his atheism).
 Especially after coming to the faith, I learnt that my faith could be reasonable.
 He opened up my eyes and passion for the field of Christian apologetics especially for evangelism and integration of faith and reason in a rigorous and critical way.

 Annie Dillard is an American author who has written several best-sellers in the area of narrative prose besides being awarded a Pulitzer prize for her writing.
 I read her The Writing Life which was in itself an exercise in the best of descriptive writing.
 Although her religious background is listed as “none”, from reading her book, I got to see the role of the writer as bringing to life what happens in the world and even, what lies deeper within.
 As such she brought to my consciousness the necessity of using descriptive writing, even for someone like me who prefers the straight-shooting approach of essays.
-Together with American author, pastor and theologian Frederick Buechner as well as the American novelist Marilynne Robinson in her book Gilead, they have revealed to me the place of writing as an art, an art that can spring forth beauty, truth and grace.
+Three other writers who have influenced my ideas and practice of writing are the African writer-extraordinaire, Chinua Achebe (I read Things Fall Apart as a teenager, I’ve severally read his Home and Exile and have his There was a Country: A Personal History of Biafra on my reading list – and another million books *sigh*), the pastor and theologian Frederick Buechner as well as the American novelist Marilynne Robinson in her book Gilead.
+They have revealed to me the place of writing as an art, an art that I hope can spring forth beauty, truth, and grace.

 A formidable Christian philosopher (and not in any way related to Annie Dillard, BTW), Willard’s writings combine the field of Christian spiritual formation and the areas of theology, philosophy and apologetics in a way that commends both the mind and heart as important ways to experience the Kingdom of God.
 When you hear him speak (see this interview) or write, a grace of humility seems to permeate his work.
 He taught me intellectual humility in my engagement with those who believe differently from me.